 Free Summer Music at Lumos

-Bring a blanket or lawn chair and enjoy a glass of wine and some great tunes.
-This is a free concert and all are welcome!
+Bring a blanket or lawn chair and enjoy some wine and tunes.
+Picnics are always welcome!

-Nomadic Pizza food truck will be serving their tasty, wood fired pizzas all weekend long from 12-6pm.

 UPCOMING Summer Music at Lumos: